Analysis | Trump tried to blame Black Lives Matter protests for the coronavirus surge. Data doesn’t support his claim.

 “A substantial increase in travel also was a cause,” he added.
 “Increased gathering on holidays such as Memorial Day, as well as young people closely congregating at bars and probably other places.”

-That he led with the demonstrations — national Black Lives Matter protests that emerged following the death of George Floyd after a Minneapolis police officer knelt on his neck — was pointed.
+That he led with the demonstrations — national Black Lives Matter protests that emerged following the killing of George Floyd when a Minneapolis police officer knelt on his neck — was pointed.
 His allies have consistently pointed to the protests as the cause of the surge, for the same reason that Trump does: It shifts blame.

 That Trump additionally blamed the protests for “triggering a broader relaxation of mitigation efforts,” however, is ludicrous.
 It’s Trump himself who triggered that relaxation, pushing states months ago to scale back efforts to contain the virus — again because he worried that slower economic activity would hurt his reelection chances.